Month 5, Week 2

 - Test out the new-parent social life by dining in family-friendly restaurants, having baby playdates with friends, or trying dinner-and-a-movie night at home.

 - Your baby will be mobile soon!
 For safety's sake, drop the crib mattress to the lowest level.
-Child proof your home: have baby locks on all cabinets, remove dangling cords and plug outlets, and make sure you lock up all cleaning products.
+Child proof your home: have baby locks on all cabinets, and remove dangling cords and plug outlets.
+Also, keep bathroom and bedroom doors closed, and make sure you lock up all cleaning products.